casey/filepack/README.md

 Paths are `/`-separated, even on Windows, and may not contain backslashes.

-They are relative, meaning that they cannot begin with a `/` or a Windows drive prefix, such as `C:`, and cannot contain the path components `.` or  `..`, and may not end with a slash.
+Paths are relative, meaning that they cannot begin with a `/` or a Windows drive prefix, such as `C:`, and cannot contain the path components `.` or `..`, and may not end with a slash.

 Filepack currently has no way of tracking empty directories, which are an error when creating or verifying a manifest.